There are many reasons why you might want to stop payment on a check. One common one is when a check gets lost or stolen.

-SoFi Money allows you to earn, spend, and save–all in one account.
+SoFi Checking and Savings allows you to earn, spend, and save–all in one account.
 Plus, you can easily track your balances, pay bills, and send money to friends right from the SoFi app.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.